Kirsty McGuinness

 Kirsty McGuinness (born 4 November 1994) is a Northern Irish women's association football player and GAA player.
 She plays football for Cliftonville Ladies and the Northern Ireland women's national football team.
-She plays Gaelic games for Antrim GAA.
+She formerly played for the Antrim Ladies Gaelic Football team, winning Ulster and All-Ireland titles in 2012.

 Club career

 McGuinness, who is left-footed, started playing women's football when she was 14 and was chosen by the Linfield secretary to join them.
 In 2012, she crossed the Belfast's Big Two divide by joining Linfield's Belfast rivals Glentoran Belfast United.
 McGuinness helped Glentoran to a Women's Premiership and IFA Women's Challenge Cup double in her first season.
 However she rejoined Linfield after a season despite alleged interest from English club Arsenal Ladies.

 In August 2020 Sion Swifts announced the double signing of Kirsty McGuinness and her sister Caitlin McGuinness, both from Linfield.

 International career

 In July 2010, she made her debut for the senior Northern Ireland women's national football team in a 3–0 win over Estonia.
 She was 15 years and 262 days old.
 In November 2011 she scored in a shock 3–1 win over Norway at Mourneview Park.
 She had previously played for the Northern Ireland women's national under-19 football team and at under-17s level.

+McGuinness was part of the squad that was called up to the UEFA Women's Euro 2022.